Connect With Us

 Understanding Conventional Loans

 Private lenders and financial institutions typically offer conventional loans.
 They are not guaranteed by government agencies such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
-These loans encompass various types, including conforming loans and non-conforming options.
+These loans include various types, including conforming loans and non-conforming options.
 Conforming loans adhere to the loan limits and guidelines established by government-sponsored enterprises (GSEs) like Fannie Mae and Freddie Mac.

 How Do Conventional Loans Work?

-This comprehensive evaluation leads to the establishment of loan approval criteria, in which lenders set minimum credit score thresholds—typically exceeding 620—and anticipate a down payment of 3% to 5%.
-Furthermore, interest rates are influenced not only by the borrower’s creditworthiness but also by market conditions and the type of loan sought.
-Consequently, the lender determines the mortgage interest rate based on prevailing economic factors.
+Furthermore, interest rates are influenced not only by the borrower's creditworthiness but also by market climate and the type of loan sought.
+Consequently, the lender determines the mortgage interest rate based on present economic factors.
 You can estimate your potential costs using our suite of mortgage calculators.

 Lenders also consider loan-level price adjustments (LLPAs), which are risk-based fees tied to credit score, down payment size, loan purpose (primary vs. investment), and occupancy type.
 These adjustments can directly affect your interest rate or closing costs.
 Borrowers with stronger profiles often avoid these fees or receive lender credits to offset other expenses.